RueRivoli/learnLanguageWithAI/README.md

 - 10 of the most 8K used words that you don't know
 - a notion that you need to improve

+At the end of a lesson, the user needs to fill out a quiz.
+This evaluates your progess

 A dashboard keeps track of your knowledge of
 - the 8K most used words in the targeted language
 - the 1K most used expressions in the targeted language